IBM/MAX-Image-Segmenter-Web-App/README.md

 docker run -it -p 5000:5000 -e CORS_ENABLE=true codait/max-image-segmenter
 ```

-Leave this window open and perform the folllowing steps in a new terminal window.
+Leave this window open and perform the following steps in a new terminal window.

 ### 2. Experiment with the API (Optional)